Across the U.S. markets, value-add opportunities are garnering more attention from a broader set of investors than core investments.

 More than one million people move into cities each week, according to global demographic estimates.
 This population shift is pushing renters, retailers and companies to urban cores with retail centers located in city centers also experiencing a boost as more local residents translate to more foot traffic.

 “Urbanization is driving swarms of people downtown.
 As companies strive to attract top talent, they’re seeking office space in not only the traditionally defined central business districts, but as an extension of previously ‘fringe’ but now in-vogue districts like Chicago’s Fulton Market,” said Nooshin Felsenthal, Managing Director for JLL’s Capital Markets.
 “Investors expect these occupancy trends to continue, and that will drive increasing values in prime urban assets and contribute to some increase in the yield gap between ‘have’ and ‘have-not’ market segments.”

-Foreign capital also has a small part to play in the yield gap, tending to focus on specific sectors and segments of the market.
+Foreign investment in us real estate also has a small part to play in the yield gap, tending to focus on specific sectors and segments of the market.
 Due to perceived risk and familiarity, offshore investors are more willing to invest in assets located in primary markets, and are still much more likely to aggressively seek urban Class A office, trophy hotels and flagship retail products.

 Looking ahead, Coghlan believes that the gap is continuing to grow.